StrekoZ/payment-service/README.md

 ## Implemented functionality
 - Payment creation
 - Payment cancellation
-- Payments querying (only list with details. without filtering)
+- Payments querying (only list with active payments and details by UUID.
+Filtering is not impemented.
+As well you can't list cancelled payments)
 - Client country logging
 - Notification